 With this arduous task at hand, Johns booked time at Olympic Sound Studios in London and began preparing stereo mixes of versions of the songs found on those tapes.
 Still identifying the song as “On Our Way Home,” Johns worked at perfecting a stereo mix of “Two Of Us” on both March 10th and 11th, 1969, hand-picking a version of the song he favored as recorded on January 24th.
 It has been proposed that George Martin was present at these mixing sessions, although this has not been confirmed.

 With the Apple Records label picking up steam, Paul decided to present the song “Two Of Us” to a New York trio named Mortimer, who was recently signed to Apple, as a contender for them to record and release.
 In order for them to become acquainted with the song, he arranged for engineers Peter Mew and Chris Blair to prepare a mono mix of The Beatles' recording of “Two Of Us” in Abbey Road, Room 4, on April 25th, 1969 between 11:30 am and 12:30 pm.
 An acetate disc was cut of this mix for Paul to give to the group, which they were to record for release by the end of June.
 The song was recorded by Mortimer under the name "On Our Way Home" but its release did not materialize, however, due to Allen Klein cutbacks at Apple Records intended to save the company from losing money.

 On May 28th, 1969, George Martin and engineers Glyn Johns and Steve Vaughan met at Olympic Sound Studios to perform the master tape banding and compilation for what was proposed to be the “Get Back” album.
 “Two Of Us” was delegated as the third song on side two, directly following a rough demo version of a McCartney composition entitled “Teddy Boy.”
-George Harrison was the only Beatle to be in town at the time to approve of this album, but it was duly rejected by Paul (and possibly John and Ringo) when the results of this day's work were reviewed.
+George Harrison was the only Beatle to be in town at the time to approve of this album, but it was repeatedly delayed and didn't see a commercial release at that time.